Free Self-Guided Walking Tour London Westminster Sights by JetSettingFools.com

 View of UK Parliament, London, UK

-Two of its 1,100 rooms are used by the House of Lords and the House of Commons.
-The Palace of Westminster also houses rooms for committees, libraries, dining halls and bars (like Stranger’s Bar) that can be used by Members of Parliament, staff and their guests.
+Two of its 1,100 rooms are the chambers for the House of Lords and the House of Commons.
+The Palace of Westminster also features libraries, dining halls and two pubs (one being the infamous Strangers’ Bar) that are used by MP’s, their guests and selected staff.

-Visitors can go on a tour of the building (ticket required) or interested visitors can attend a session for free.
+Visitors can go on a tour of the building (ticket required) or attend selected sessions for free.
 Find out more on the official website.

 #27 Westminster Bridge

 MAP.
-The Westminster Bridge was built in the mid-1700s and stands today as a landmark in London.
-Before using the bridge to cross back into Westminster, walk to the north side of the bridge for an epic London view that encompasses Westminster Bridge, Big Ben and Parliament.
+Built in the mid-1700s, Westminster Bridge stands today as a landmark in London.
+Before crossing over, enjoy an epic London view that encompasses the bridge, Big Ben and Parliament.

 #28 Big Ben

 MAP.
-The four-faced clock tower, which is often referred to as Big Ben, is actually called Elizabeth Tower.
+The four-faced clock tower often referred to as Big Ben, is actually the Elizabeth Tower.
 The largest of the five bells inside the tower is named Big Ben – and it rings on the hour.

 The neo-Gothic tower was built in 1859 and stands 316 feet tall.
-Today, the bell tower is an iconic symbol of London and a UNESCO site.
+Today, the bell tower is an iconic symbol of London and another UNESCO site.

 Look across the River Thames to The London Eye Ferris Wheel.
-It allows passengers a birds’ eye view of the city.
-Already iconic, it was only built in the year 2000.
+It allows passengers a birds’ eye view of the city (at an extremely slow speed).
+A top modern London sight, it was completed in the year 2000 and is also called the Millennium Wheel.

 #30 Golden Jubilee Bridge

-Walking on Golden Jubilee Pedestrian Bridge, London, England, jetsettingfools.com
+People walking on the Golden Jubilee Bridge, London, England, UK

 Bonus: Victoria Embankment Gardens

-The riverside Victoria Embankment stretches from Parliament north to Blackfriars Bridge.
+The riverside promenade stretches from Parliament north to Blackfriars Bridge.
 The route is marked by beautiful flower gardens, poignant memorials and outstanding views.
 Don’t miss Cleopatra’s Needle, an Egyptian Obelisk dating to 1450 BC.

 Still going strong?
-Continue your stroll on a Thames River Pub Crawl or check out the Top Sights in the City of London!
+Bravo!
+Continue your stroll with our Thames River Pub Crawl or check out the Top Sights in the City of London!

 Subscribe Packing Checklist by JetSettingFools.com